Feeling Stuck? What to do when life kicks you out.

-In my new book, The Courageous Leader I explain that this is the sting of your life kicking you out and telling you it’s time to either go deeper or move on from a stagnant situation.
+In our book, The Courageous Leader we explain that this is the sting of your life kicking you out and telling you it’s time to either go deeper or move on from a stagnant situation.

 Going deeper is about finding ways to take the current life experiences you have to the next level.
 At work, at home, in your community.
 Going deeper in its most simplistic terms is about becoming curious all over again about the things that are already in your life and exploring them with a renewed passion.
 At work, that could mean taking on new and expansive responsibilities or broadening your network of contacts in the industry or moving to a new product line.
 It could mean taking an advanced certification that enriches your expertise in your field.
 It could mean seeking out a mentor.
 The list of ways to go deeper are endless when you finally commit to making a change to your current situation.

 Moving on is exactly what it sounds like — seeking other opportunities outside of your current situation.
 Instead of finding a way to shift at work, you might leave your organization.
 Perhaps you’ll even move to a new city.